 - Surviving loved ones’ mental anguish and emotional distress

 You may need an attorney’s assistance to create your list based on the laws in New Mexico and what you are able to claim.
-A wrongful death attorney can carefully review your case, help you understand the compensable losses suffered by your deceased loved one and your family, and negotiate a fair wrongful death settlement from an insurance company on your behalf.
+A wrongful death attorney in Albuquerque can carefully review your case, help you understand the compensable losses suffered by your deceased loved one and your family, and negotiate a fair wrongful death settlement from an insurance company on your behalf.

 Factors That Can Impact Your Settlement Amount

 Once you have your list of compensable losses, your attorney can help you understand the factors that may impact the value of your wrongful death lawsuit.
 Many different factors can determine the final amount that your family receives if your wrongful death lawsuit ends in a settlement or judgment award.
 Some of the most common factors that affect a wrongful death lawsuit are:

 - Whether the case settles or goes to trial

 - The age of the decedent at the time of death